 Vietnam Bat Trang Pottery Village

 Located in an area rich in clay, the village has the advantage of ingredients to create fine ceramics.
-Moreover, lying beside the Red river, between Thang Long and Pho Hien, two ancient trade centers in the north of Vietnam during the 15th-17th century, Bat Trang’s ceramics were favorite products not only in domestic market but also foreign ones.
+Moreover, lying beside the Red river, between Thang Long and Pho Hien, two ancient trade centers in the north of Vietnam during the 15th-17th century, Bat Trang’s ceramics were favorite products not only in the domestic market but also in foreign ones.
 Thanks to Japan, Chinese and Western trading boats that passed by.

 Bat Trang ceramics are produced for daily household use (bow, cup, plates, pot, bottle…), worshipping, or decoration purposes.
-Nowadays, the pottery artists bring into ceramics many innovations in production techniques, and creativity in products’ features, hence many new products have been born, and even daily household items may have the beauty like decoration ones.
+Nowadays, the pottery artists bring into ceramics many innovations in production techniques, and creativity in products’ features, hence many new products have been born, and even daily household items may have the beauty like decorations ones.

 Visiting Bat Trang, tourists can take a walk or join a Buffalo tour for sightseeing and shopping.
 Besides many ceramic stores along the road in the village, tourists should visit Bat Trang Porcelain and Pottery Market where they can directly make pottery products by themselves.
-Many youngsters and foreign tourists are interested in in this pottery- making the experience, and spend a whole day in the market to make a gift for family or friends.
+Many youngsters and foreign tourists are interested in this pottery- making the experience, and spend a whole day in the market to make a gift for family or friends.